Undertake energy performance inspections

 - the range of methods, formats and conventions for recording information and evidence on the property and its energy performance

-- how to record the information and evidence in accordance with the relevant data protection legislation
+- how to record the information and evidence in accordance with the relevant statutory requirements and data protection legislation, including code of practice and the auditing requirements of your Accreditation Scheme

-- the required range of information and evidence relating to the property and its energy performance as defined by the current Reduced Data Standard Assessment Programme (RDSAP) methodology and its associated guidance and conventions
+- the required range of information and evidence relating to the property and its energy performance as defined by the relevant national calculation methodology and its associated guidance and conventions

-- the level of detail within your records required to produce an Energy Performance Certificate
+- the level of detail required by your relevant national calculation methodology to produce an Energy Performance Certificate (EPC)

-- the reasons you are required to record where and why an accurate inspection has not been possible
+- why and how you are required to record the reasons why a complete inspection has not been possible

 Scope/range